 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-That aside, bidets can actually be a smart complement to toilet paper, reducing its need and usage.
+When the Covid-19 pandemic first began, consumers were rushing to stock up on the essentials — and especially on toilet paper.
+While buying in bulk has slowed some, stores have had to create rules limiting how many rolls each customer can purchase.
+Meanwhile, demand for bidets has skyrocketed.
+Bidets can actually be a smart complement to toilet paper, reducing its need and usage.
 And bidets offer some additional benefits on top of that, from cost savings to better hygiene and eco-friendliness.
 So should you elevate your toilet with a bidet?
 And what’s the best way to use a bidet?
 To find out, we asked doctors and experts how to shop for the best bidet for you, and listed some of the best bidet options at different price points.

 What is a bidet?